tensorflow/community/rfcs/20201221-tfmot-compression-api.md

 This is an API design doc.
 Engineering details will be determined in the future.
 For better explanation of this API, Here's the step-by-step usage documentation below:

-### Step-by-step usage documentation of the WeightCompressionAlgorithm class methods.
+### Step-by-step usage documentation of the `WeightCompressor` class methods.

-The WeightCompressionAlgorithm class has 5 abstract methods.
+The `WeightCompressor` class has 5 abstract methods.
 Following explanation shows when these methods are called and used.

 #### User facing API Template